S1c Walter Ernest Koch

 But then, on Dec.
 25, a third telegram said he was alive. “”A. W. Koch experienced all the emotions the Navy department’s casualty announcements could create, but joy triumphed Christmas day,” The Bismarck (North Dakota) Tribune reported.
 It isn’t clear when relatives learned the awful truth.

 Mr. Koch was born Feb.
-3, 1919 in Iowa to Louis Koch, a farmer, and Anna Beck Koch, a homemaker.
-They bought a farm seven miles northwest of Devils Lake in northeast North Dakota in July 1919 but were still living in or near Adams in west-central Iowa when the Census was conducted in January 1920.
-The father died weeks later, leaving the mother with nine children in the household between the ages of Walter at 11 months and 14.
+3, 1919 at DeSoto, Iowa to Louis Koch, a farmer, and Anna Beck Koch, a homemaker.
+They bought a farm seven miles northwest of Devils Lake in northeast North Dakota in July 1919 but were still living in Iowa when the Census was conducted in January 1920.
+The father died weeks later, leaving the mother with nine children in the household between the ages of 11 months and 14 years.
 The family did move to North Dakota, where another son was born four months after his father’s death.

 Two news stories said both of Mr. Koch’s parents preceded him in death, but his mother’s grave says she died in 1946.
 The 1940 Census listed her as a resident of the “State Hospital for Insane” since April 1, 1935.